-Reverse Mortgage California allows homeowners age 62 and over to borrow against their home’s equity without making monthly mortgage payments.
+Reverse Mortgage Lenders San Diego allows homeowners age 62 and over to borrow against their home’s equity without making monthly mortgage payments.
 The homeowner uses the equity in his or her home as security, and the bank provides a fixed, pre-determined rate of interest loan for a specified term.
 Like a home-equity line of credit (or HELOC), a reverse mortgage allows the borrower to draw down on the equity as needed without making payments.

 A reverse mortgage works like a home equity credit line.
 Borrowers wishing to use the equity to fund their retirement can qualify.
 They must meet the credit criteria set by the lender.
 They must repay the loan based on future earning levels, not current ones, and have enough equity built up to qualify.
 To qualify, borrowers must also prove they will be able to continue living in the property for the loan duration.